kailash-manasarovar/statement/docs/timeline/2026/april.md

 ## Service at Lourdes

+!!! tip "Summary of secret service (CIA) activity in Lourdes"
+    - Secret services put energy into making me believe criminal gangs are still stalking me, trying to set me up with another man, and getting American Catholics to genuinely stalk me.

-- Someone is reporting my behavior in the baths back to criminal gangs who then send me notifications on X repeating things I have said verbatim, or describing things I have done that day.
+- Someone is reporting my words and behavior in the baths back to criminal gangs who then send me notifications on X repeating things I have said verbatim, or describing things I have done that day.
 - Due to this, I decide to tell my boss, Marie Therese, my recent history because it's clear to me someone will misrepresent me in a negative way and I want people to know the truth.
 - She also saw that I had become sick on [the last day of my service the previous July](../2025/july.md#lourdes) when I had to cancel my attendance at the baths because my eyes were stinging and I had the toxic headache from hell.
 - I arrange a meeting with her.